Kellyanne Conway tests positive for COVID-19, experiencing 'mild' symptoms

 Prior to his helicopter ride to the hospital Friday afternoon, Trump recorded a video in which he informed the public that he was “doing very well.”

+Conway, 53, was in attendance at last Saturday's White House Rose Garden event at which President Trump announced his nomination of Judge Amy Coney Barrett.
+Several other attendees of the same event have also tested positive for the coronavirus, in addition to President Trump and the first lady.

+Those attendees who have since tested positiive include U.S. Sens.
+Mike Lee, R-Utah, and Thom Tillis, R-N.C.

-Conway, 53, announced in late August that she would be leaving the White House at the end of the month.
+Conway announced in late August that she would be leaving the White House at the end of the month.
 The move follwed media reports about online posts by at least one of her four children with her husband, attorney George Conway.

 Conway's Friday message left unclear whether her husband and children had tested positive for the virus.